Philosophy of religion: Faith and reason

 There are also different positions on how faith relates to reason.
 One example is the belief that faith and reason are compatible and work together, which is the view of Thomas Aquinas and the orthodox view of Catholic natural theology.
 According to this view, reason establishes certain religious truths and faith (guided by reason) gives us access to truths about the divine which, according to Aquinas, "exceed all the ability of human reason."

-Another position on is Fideism, the view that faith is "in some sense independent of, if not outright adversarial toward, reason."
+Another position on is fideism, the view that faith is "in some sense independent of, if not outright adversarial toward, reason."
 Modern philosophers such as Kierkegaard, William James, and Wittgenstein have been associated with this label.
 Kierkegaard in particular, argued for the necessity of the religious to take a non-rational leap of faith to bridge the gulf between man and God.
 Wittgensteinian fideism meanwhile sees religious language games as being incommensurate with scientific and metaphysical language games, and that they are autonomous and thus may only be judged on their own standards.
 The obvious criticism to this is that many religions clearly put forth metaphysical claims.

 Several contemporary New Atheist writers which are hostile to religion hold a related view that says that religious claims and scientific claims are opposed to each other and that therefore religions are false.

 The Protestant theologian Karl Barth (1886–1968) argued that religious believers have no need to prove their beliefs through reason and thus rejected the project of natural theology.
 According to Barth, human reason is corrupt and God is utterly different from his creatures, thus we can only rely on God's own revelation for religious knowledge.
 Barth's view has been termed Neo-orthodoxy.
 Similarly, D.Z.
 Phillips argues that God is not intelligible through reason or evidence because God is not an empirical object or a 'being among beings'.

 As Brian Davies points out, the problem with positions like Barth's is that they do not help us in deciding between inconsistent and competing revelations of the different religions.

 Science

-The topic of whether religious beliefs are compatible with science and in what way is also another important topic in the philosophy of religion as well as in theology.
+The topic of whether religious beliefs are compatible with science and in what way is also another significant topic in the philosophy of religion as well as in theology.
 This field draws the historical study of their interactions and conflicts, such as the debates in the United States over the teaching of evolution and creationism.
 There are different models of interaction that have been discussed in the philosophical literature, including: